Employee Discrimination Lawyer FAQs

 A harasser might be a victim’s supervisor, a co-worker, or even a client or customer.
 Both the victim and the harasser can be either male or female, and the victim and harasser can be the same sex

-What damages can I recover for employment discrimination?
+What damages can I recover for employment discrimination in Ohio?

 My supervisor mistreats me for no reason.
 Is that discrimination?

-The Ohio and federal discrimination laws are not a “general civility code.”
+The Ohio and federal discrimination laws are not (what the U.S. Supreme Court has called) a “general civility code.”
 That means employers do not have to be nice to their employees.
 If your supervisor mistreats you because the supervisor is an unkind person or simply does not like you, that is not illegal discrimination.
 However, if your supervisor is mistreating you because of your race, color, sex, religion, national origin, pregnancy, age, disability, genetic information, or military status, or because you have complained about workplace discrimination or other illegal behavior, then the mistreatment might be illegal discrimination or retaliation.

-What is the time limit for bringing an employment discrimination claim?
+What is the time limit for bringing a discrimination claim?

-The time limits for bringing an employment claim under Ohio or federal law vary from as short as just a few weeks to as long as six years.
+The time limits for bringing an employment claim under Ohio or federal law vary from as short as just a few weeks to as long as two years.
 The specific time limits for a particular employment claim depend on the type of claim involved.
 These time limits are very strict however, and failure to comply with them may result in forever losing the right to pursue a claim.
 In addition, some employment claims under Ohio and federal law have complicated and demanding procedural requirements before an employee can file a lawsuit.
-For these reasons, it is always best to consult with an experienced employment law attorney right away whenever your workplace rights are in jeopardy.
+For these reasons, it is always best to consult with an experienced Cleveland employee discrimination lawyer right away whenever your workplace rights are in jeopardy.

 Is my employer required to give me a reason for firing me?